 Breaking Through Terraform's Ceiling: A New Approach to IaC State Management

-This post dives into how we can move from Terraform to next-generation solutions like Mantis, examining why we need to rethink our approach to infrastructure automation at scale.
+This post dives specifically into how we can move from Terraform to next-generation solutions like Mantis, examining why we need to rethink our approach to infrastructure automation at scale.

 Understanding Terraform and State Management